derrickadjei/Ansible_apache/README.md

 These instructions are assuming that you have your SSH keys properly configured and added to you VPS servers for Ansible to work.

+1. If you have not already, you would need to install and configure Ansible to be able to manage your servers.
-1. Include your SSH keys to the webserver group.
+2. Include your SSH keys to the webserver group.
 To do this you need to go to hosts and included each server key to the group [web].
-2. Run ansible-playbook –I hosts playbook.yml in the command line within the root directory
+3. Run *ansible-playbook –I hosts playbook.yml* in the command line within the root directory
-3. Job Done  Enjoy the prowess of Automation. *Drops Mic*
+4. Ansible should now run through the instructions we have given within the playbook and complete this task.
+Enjoy the prowess of Automation. *Drops Mic*